tl-its-umich-edu/my-learning-analytics/README.md

 `LTI_CANVAS_COURSE_ID_FIELD`: LTI launch field containing the course's canvas id (default: `custom_canvas_course_id`).

+### Content Security Policy

+All of the Content Security Policy headers can be configured.
+In the env_sample.json there is a sample security policy that should work to bring it up, and since it's set to false by default it won't actually do anything.
+If you're using LTI to embed this tool or you want to configure the policy you need to adjust these values.

 ### Populate initial demo terms and courses
 Before adding initial terms and courses, ensure that the `CANVAS_DATA_ID_INCREMENT` environment variable is set correctly